RomanePersch/Particle-Filtering-Electricity-Project/README.md

 -Meteo France (https://donneespubliques.meteofrance.fr/?fond=produit&id_produit=90&id_rubrique=32)

-See the pdf "Summary" for more details about the project
+See the pdf "Summary" and the pdf "Oral presentation" for more details about the project